 10. Nankotsu (chicken cartilage)

-Many people wouldn't consider eating cartilage but in Japan people love it!
+Similarly to consuming innards, many people in the west wouldn't consider eating cartilage, but in Japan people love it!
 It is crunchy and it feels as if you're eating a bone.
-Since it doesn't have a lot of taste it is probably the texture that people enjoy.
+Since it doesn't have a strong flavor it is probably the texture that people enjoy most.
+Cartilage is often found in izakayas (Japanese bars) and yakitori (fried chicken) restaurants.

 Have you ever tried any of these dishes and did you like them?
 Is there a dish you wouldn't eat for a million bucks?
 Let us know in the comments!